Antkmk/DateTimePicker/README.md

 It's free!
 Download it, use it, modify it!
 I developed this as standalone code you can incorporate into your own projects.
 It's not "pretty", nor is it meant to be.
 That's up to you.
 I will be tailoring this code for the new ADK46erNow app and it will be gorgeous!
-A PDF document diagramming the code architecture is available and may help to visualize where everything lives and how the various objects communicate with each other.
+A PDF document diagramming the code architecture is available inside the "docs" directory and may help to visualize where everything lives and how the various objects communicate with each other.

 ## Installation